 Checks are made on every placement to ensure employers provide a safe working environment for students, have Employer Liability Insurance, Public Liability Insurance and the work is suitable for your child.

-Last week of May half term
+Penultimate week of Summer term

 Students undertake work experience and complete the booklet ready to be handed back into college through tutor groups when they return.